-- the features of a text that define or signal its generic form - the language choices made by writers or speakers to conform to generic convention and meet the expectation of the target audience - · the importance of context to inform understanding of the text - how the selected theme is presented in a range of texts - how a text is structured to meet the conventions of the genre, the expectations of the audience and the objectives of the writer - the importance of contextual factors in shaping the content of a text - how the writer uses language to meet the expectations of audience and purpose - the literary and linguistic conventions applied in a range of exemplar text types and the effects they produce - how to select and structure evidence into a coherent argument or written response which meets the Assessment Objectives for this component - how to apply the mark scheme to peer assignments and how to justify the marks awarded - using a range of literary/linguistic terminology and integrating this effectively into the analysis - the Assessment Objectives against which examination responses for Paper 2, Section A will be judged.
+- the features of a text that define or signal its generic form - the language choices made by writers or speakers to conform to generic convention and meet the expectation of the target audience - the importance of context to inform understanding of the text - how the selected theme is presented in a range of texts - how a text is structured to meet the conventions of the genre, the expectations of the audience and the objectives of the writer - the importance of contextual factors in shaping the content of a text - how the writer uses language to meet the expectations of audience and purpose - the literary and linguistic conventions applied in a range of exemplar text types and the effects they produce - how to select and structure evidence into a coherent argument or written response which meets the Assessment Objectives for this component - how to apply the mark scheme to peer assignments and how to justify the marks awarded - using a range of literary/linguistic terminology and integrating this effectively into the analysis - the Assessment Objectives against which examination responses for Paper 2, Section A will be judged.

-3 b] Read and annotate these two unseen non-fiction texts as if you were going to answer the exam questions provided.
+3 b] Read and annotate the following unseen non-fiction text.
 Your annotations should include: